mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 # Have We Done It?
 So is this it?
 How does the results table compare to the Circle of 5ths?
-Compare the 'Root' column of above table to the Major Keys ring of the Circle of 5ths.
+Compare the 'Root' column of the table above to the major keys ring of the Circle of 5ths.

 | Note    | 1  | 2   | 3   | 4   | 5   | 6    | 7     | 8     | 9   | 10  | 11  | 12  |
 | :-----: | :-:| :-: | :-: | :-: | :-: | :--: | :---: | :---: | :-: | :-: | :-: | :-: |